Awards

 - 1973 – Harland W. White

-Established in 2001, the Government Relations Award is presented to a NACAC member who has made outstanding efforts in support of policy initiatives that promote equal access to higher education, encourage student achievement and promote counselor excellence, and further the government relations priorities of NACAC members.
+The David A. Hawkins Government Relations Award is presented to a NACAC member or initiative that made outstanding contributions to advance policies that promote equal access to higher education, encourage student achievement, and further the government relations priorities of NACAC members.

 Previous Award Winners: